h00ts/natural-option/README.md

 ## Installation

-1. Download this repository as a .zip
+1. Download this repository and unzip
-2. Upload it via Wordpress: Appearance > Themes > Add New > Upload Theme
+2. cd into directory and npm install
+3. Run gulp copy-assets
+4. Copy folder to wp-content/themes

 ## Licenses